-- Identifying and understanding the key processes and internal controls; - Reliance on the work of experts in relation to areas such as pensions and property valuations; and - Substantive tests of detail of transactions and amounts.
+- ► Identifying and understanding the key processes and internal controls; and - Substantive tests of detail of transactions and amounts.

-For 2017/18 we plan to follow a substantive approach to the audit as we have concluded this is the most efficient way to obtain the level of audit assurance required to conclude that the financial statements are not materially misstated.
+For 2018/19 we plan to follow a substantive approach to the audit as we have concluded this is the most efficient way to obtain the level of audit assurance required to conclude that the financial statements are not materially misstated.